Reducing Aleatoric and Epistemic Uncertainty through Multi-modal Data Acquisition: Active learning with multi-modal data acquisition

 \subsection{Uncertainty disentanglement}

-Our study investigates four state-of-the-art approaches to disentangle aleatoric and epistemic uncertainty.
-Among the four main families of approaches discussed in Section~\ref{section:related}, we focus on ensemble and density-based methods.
-Ensemble methods have been interpreted as Bayesian estimators by generating samples from the posterior second-order distribution~\citep{Mobiny2021, Shaker2020}, so our study also incorporates Bayesian methods in an implicit way.
-We do not consider evidential deep learning methods, because these methods have faced increasing criticism~\citep{Meinert2022TheUE, Bengs2023, jurgens2024} regarding EU estimation (\emph{cf.}, Appendix~\ref{app:monot}).
-We also consider various metrics to quantify aleatoric and epistemic uncertainty.
+Our study investigates multiple state-of-the-art approaches to disentangle aleatoric and epistemic uncertainty.
+Among the four main families of approaches discussed in Section~\ref{section:related}, we focus on Bayesian deep learning, ensemble-based and distance-based methods.
+Ensemble methods have been interpreted as Bayesian estimators by generating samples from the posterior second-order distribution~\citep{Mobiny2021, Shaker2020}, but we also incorporate Bayesian methods in an explicit way.
+We do not consider evidential deep learning methods, since they have faced increasing criticism~\citep{Meinert2022TheUE, Bengs2023, jurgens2024} regarding EU estimation, although it could be interesting to combine ALMA with recent methods that address these criticisms.
+We also consider various metrics to quantify aleatoric and epistemic uncertainty, of which Appendix~\ref{app:methods} provides a formal description, while a higher-level overview is given here.

+For entropy-based uncertainty estimation, we implemented the well-known information-theoretic decomposition, which was introduced by~\citep{Depeweg2018} for Bayesian methods, and later used in tandem with many other uncertainty disentanglement methods~\citep{Malinin2018,Malinin2019,Charpentier2020,Charpentier2022}.
+The total uncertainty is the Shannon entropy of the mean of the second-order distribution, while the aleatoric uncertainty is the mean entropy of individual members of the second-order distribution.
+The epistemic uncertainty is then obtained by subtracting the aleatoric uncertainty from the total uncertainty, assuming an additive decomposition.
+We implemented this information-theoretic decomposition together with Random Forests, Deep Ensembles and Bayesian Deep Learning.
+For Random Forests we used the classical ensemble of decision trees trained with bootstrap aggregation (bagging) and random variable selection~\citep{Breiman1996}.
+For Deep Ensembles~\citep{Lakshminarayanan2017}, we trained multiple neural networks with random weight initialization and a randomized training set order (without bagging).
+We used Laplace approximation~\citep{daxberger2022} to train a Bayesian deep network and sampled predictions from this second-order distribution~\citep{Mobiny2021}.

+For variance-based uncertainty estimation, we investigated the label-wise variance decomposition~\citep{Sale2024-b}.
+Total uncertainty is defined for each class as the variance of the outcomes, and global uncertainty is obtained by summing over all classes, while aleatoric uncertainty is defined as the expected conditional variance.
+This decomposition is applied to the same range of models as previously mentioned.

+For distance-based methods, we examined the centroid-based approach presented in~\citep{van-amersfoort20a}.
+To compute the model's uncertainty, the authors proposed measuring the distance from the incoming observation to the class centroids using a radial basis function.
+The epistemic uncertainty is obtained by measuring the distance from the incoming observation to the nearest class centroid, while aleatoric uncertainty is obtained based on the relative distances between all centroids.
+The second distance-based method~\citep{Hoarau2024-ml} computes EU and AU based on the nearest neighbors of the incoming test instance.
+Discord among the neighbors indicates high aleatoric uncertainty, while a substantial distance from all neighbors indicates high epistemic uncertainty.